wix/stylable/packages/esbuild/README.md

     /**
      * Use to load stylable config file.
      * true - it will automatically detect the closest "stylable.config.js" file and use it.
+     * false - will not load any "stylable.config.js" file.
-     * string - it will use the provided string as the "configFile" file path.
+     * string - will use the provided string as the "configFile" file path.
      */
     configFile?: boolean | string;
     /**